deatram/foundation/foundation/www/docs/user/manual/en/human-resources/daily-work-summary.md

 <!-- add-breadcrumbs -->
 # Daily Work Summary

-Daily Work Summary is way to get a automated way to get a summary of work done by users.
+Daily Work Summary is a way to get automated summary of work done by users.

 Replies of all users who choose to respond is collected and sent as a summary at midnight.
 Emails are only sent based on the Holiday List selected for the group